Create your survey

 All-in-one tool like Specific

-Useful prompts that you can use to analyze Parent survey about School Communication
+Useful prompts that you can use to analyze parent survey data on school communication

 Your task is to extract core ideas in bold (4-5 words per core idea) + up to 2 sentence long explainer.